 Registration for Reddit is free and doesn’t require an email address.
 The site finances itself by offering a premium membership called “Reddit Gold,” as well as with promoted content.

-Warning: Reddit is just a bunch of people hanging out on the internet, sharing stuff and talking to each other.
+Warning: When asking “What is Reddit,” remember it really is just a bunch of people hanging out on the internet, sharing stuff and talking to each other.
 (Translation: It will probably eat all of your time.)